kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(d\) Parameters critical for the test being conducted, such as weight, loading (center of gravity and inertia), airspeed, power, and wind, must be maintained within acceptable tolerances of the critical values during flight testing.

-\(e\) If compliance with the flight characteristics requirements is dependent upon a stability augmentation system or upon any other automatic or power-operated system, compliance must be shown with §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.671   General.|§25.671]] and 25.672.
+\(e\) If compliance with the flight characteristics requirements is dependent upon a stability augmentation system or upon any other automatic or power-operated system, compliance must be shown with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.671   General.|§§25.671]] and 25.672.

-\(f\) In meeting the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.105   Takeoff.|§25.105]](d), 25.125, 25.233, and 25.237, the wind velocity must be measured at a height of 10 meters above the surface, or corrected for the difference between the height at which the wind velocity is measured and the 10-meter height.
+\(f\) In meeting the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.105   Takeoff.|§§25.105]](d), 25.125, 25.233, and 25.237, the wind velocity must be measured at a height of 10 meters above the surface, or corrected for the difference between the height at which the wind velocity is measured and the 10-meter height.

 \(g\) The requirements of this subpart associated with icing conditions apply only if the applicant is seeking certification for flight in icing conditions.